AdaCore/gnatstudio/docs/users_guide/main_window.rst

 You can also reorder the contexts from this settings dialog, which affects the order in which they are searched and displayed.
-We recommend keeping the :guilabel:`Sources` context last, because it is the slowest and while GPS is searching it, cannot search the other, faster, contexts.
+We recommend keeping the :guilabel:`Sources` context last, because it is the slowest and while GNAT Studio is searching it, cannot search the other, faster, contexts.

 In the settings dialog, you can choose whether to display a :guilabel:`Preview` for the matches.
 This preview is displayed when you use the :kbd:`down arrow` key to select some of the search results.
-It displays the corresponding source file or the details for the matching GPS action or bookmark.
-You can also select the number of results to be displayed for each context when multiple contexts are displayed or the size of the search field (which depends on how big your screen and the GPS window are).
+It displays the corresponding source file or the details for the matching GNAT Studio action or bookmark.
+You can also select the number of results to be displayed for each context when multiple contexts are displayed or the size of the search field (which depends on how big your screen and the GNAT Studio window are).

 One search context looks for file names and is convenient for quickly